 Convictions were obtained at trial in Redrup and Austin, which the respective state appellate courts subsequently upheld.
 An injunction was issued in Gent, which also survived state appeals.

-Supreme Court invalidates obscenity laws, lays out guideposts for constitutionality
+Court invalidated state obscenity laws, lays out guideposts for constitutionality

 The Supreme Court, however, reversed all three judgments in a single per curiam opinion with two justices dissenting.
 The Court seemed to have little difficulty reaching a decision in these cases but failed to reach a consensus on the First Amendment doctrine it was enforcing.